imjoseangel/RHCE/Readme.md

 sshd: ALL EXCEPT 192.168.0.1
 ```

-3. Denies all services to all hosts unless permitted in hosts.allow:
+#### 3. Denies all services to all hosts unless permitted in hosts.allow

 `# vim /etc/hosts.allow`